William (Bill) Dee

 Zoe Richmond-Watson worked as an editor in book publishing and magazines before setting up and running the Talking Book Club, a mail-order audiobook service, from 1989-2005.

-David is currently the Information and Communication Technology (ICT) strategy manager for the London borough of Lambeth.
-He works closely with the senior leadership team in schools and their ICT managed service provider to implement Lambeth’s ICT strategy.
-Previous to this he was the ICT curriculum advisor for Redbridge, where he strategically managed the implementation of ICT across their primary and secondary schools.
+David has worked as the Information and Communication Technology (ICT) strategy manager for the London borough of Lambeth.
+He worked with the senior leadership team in schools and their ICT managed service provider to implement Lambeth’s ICT strategy.
+Previous to this he was the ICT curriculum advisor for Redbridge.
 He was a secondary national strategy consultant for ICT prior to that.
 He has 14 years’ teaching experience.
-He is also an accredited OFSTED inspector and an ICT mark assessor.
+He is also an ICT mark assessor.
 David has completed the graduate certificate in education leadership, management and consultancy at the Institute of Education in London and has a BA degree and higher diploma in education from University College, Cork.
+He is currently teaching and working as a consultant.

 Nick Forster is Sales Director at Bolinda Digital Ltd. His knowledge of the publishing sector and of the commercial audiobook market are an invaluable addition to the board.

 The Rt.
 Hon.
 Lady Warnock DBE